- Collection Development: Resources, Weeding, Inventory

 NEH – The National Endowment for the Humanities (NEH) offers several grants, some of which can help with historical item preservation, traveling exhibits and humanities programming.

 USDA Rural Development – Financial programs supporting library development fees (land, plans, construction, remodeling, legal, etc.) equipment, and furniture.
 Program assistance is provided in many ways, including direct or guaranteed loans, grants, technical assistance, research and educational materials.

 Wisconsin Public Library Policy Resources links to a sample policy manual for small libraries and the policies of more than 20 public libraries across Wisconsin as well as other useful information.

-The Wisconsin Public Library Standards are a helpful tool provided by the Department of Public Instruction for planning and evaluating library services including governance and administration (Chapter 3), staffing (Chapter 4), collection and resources (Chapter 5), services (Chapter 6), and access and facilities (Chapter 7).
+The Wisconsin Public Library Standards are a helpful tool provided by the Department of Public Instruction for planning and evaluating library services.
+In addition, a related checklist can help libraries and trustees evaluate their services and set goals for improvement – click here for the checklist.